STUDENTS

 JIMIN OH

-Jimin is a third-year doctoral student studying the role of causal inference and advanced statistical methods to promote better learning environments for students.
+Jimin is a fifth-year doctoral student studying the role of causal inference and advanced statistical methods to promote better learning environments for students.
 Her research focuses on assessing generalization methods in various conditions such as in small samples and in contexts in which core assumptions are violated.
 She originally comes from South Korea, and prior to coming to the U.S. for graduate study, she worked as an elementary school teacher.

 KATHERINE WILSON